smroid/cedar-server/README.md

 # cedar-server

-Cedar-server integrates several Cedar components to implement a plate-solving electronic finder for showing where in the sky your telescope is pointed.
+Cedar-server integrates several Cedar™ components to implement a plate-solving electronic finder for showing where in the sky your telescope is pointed.

 Cedar-server: